I wanted to share this story with you about limitations. It’s about a person that truly inspires me. And I think he will inspire you too.

 Limitations I thought I had started lifting.
 Even my relationships with other people became so much less painful.

-Those stuck past emotions were my IBS triggers.
+Those stuck past emotions were part of my IBS triggers.
 And they are always part of my clients’ IBS triggers too.

-Does it sound like they might be your IBS triggers too?1
+Does it sound like they might be behind your IBS triggers too?5